DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/07_guide_DIY.md

 ####The OPF file

 The OPF file <!-- write out full description --> is an important part of the structure of an EPUB.
 It is located in the OEBPS directory and contains the necessary metadata to accurately describe the publication.
 Next to that it can contain the linear reading order which, in combination with the contents of toc.ncx, may be used by e-readers to build navigation menus or a table of contents.
 The OPF file is too long to be included verbatim in this document, but the most important sections are referenced below.
-The file 'Example.opf' in the rudimentary EPUB used here, is an example of a complete opf file.
+The file 'Example.opf' in the rudimentary EPUB used here, is an example of a complete OPF file.

 '''
 	<metadata xmlns:dc="http://purl.org/dc/elements/1.1/"